Python API

 The

-method can be used to select genes that satisfy certain criteria.
+query method can be used to select genes that satisfy certain criteria.
 In this case, we are selecting genes that are preferentially expressed in the bladder and lung.

 selected_genes_specificity = tso.tissue_specificity.query('Bladder >= 0.6 & Lung >= 0.6')